Abdol Javad Alamolhoda: Death

-Abdol Javad passed away on Thursday morning 20 August 2020 in Tehran.
+Abdol Javad died on 20 August 2020 in Tehran.
 His funeral prayers took place in the Shahid Motahhari High School, the prayers were led by Mohammed Emami-Kashani.
 His body was then transferred to Mashhad, where he would be buried next to Imam Reza Shrine.
-Notable Iranian figures were present, including President Ebrahim Raisi.
+Notable Iranian figures were present, including former President Ebrahim Raisi (1960–2024).
 Ali Khamenei also sent a message of condolences.